 curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-5.6.16-x86_64.rpm sudo rpm -vi filebeat-5.6.16-x86_64.rpm

 Configure Filebeat by editing the

 /etc/filebeat/filebeat.ymlfile.
-At a minimum, you need to point Filebeat to your Elasticsearch cluster endpoint in Elastic Cloud.
-You can find the required cluster endpoint information for your cluster on the Overview page in the Elastic Cloud Console.
+At a minimum, you need to point Filebeat to your Elasticsearch cluster endpoint in Elasticsearch Service.
+You can find the required cluster endpoint information for your deployment on the overview page in the Elasticsearch Service Console.

-In our example, we’re going to use HTTPS to connect to a cluster in Elastic Cloud that has Security (formerly Shield) enabled, so we need to specify the host with a port, the HTTPS protocol, and authentication credentials:
+In our example, we’re going to use HTTPS to connect to a cluster in Elasticsearch Service that has Security (formerly Shield) enabled, so we need to specify the host with a port, the HTTPS protocol, and authentication credentials:

 #-------------------------- Elasticsearch output ------------------------------ output.elasticsearch: # Array of hosts to connect to. hosts: ["mycluster.us-east-1.aws.found.io:9243"] # Optional protocol and basic auth credentials. protocol: "https" username: "filebeat_internal" password: "xxxxxxxxxxxxxxxxxx"

 If you make no other change, Filebeat collects the

 /var/log/.
 For our example, we’ll leave this default alone, but there are quite a few supported configuration options.
 If you want to learn more about these options, refer to Configuration Options (Reference).

 Test your configuration.
 If configured correctly, you should receive output that includes your Elasticsearch cluster endpoint URL and a